Bozeman Real Estate Seller Mistakes

 - Rushing Into A List Price: One of the most important steps in preparation for listing your Montana home is calculating your listing price.
 I will assist you in the necessary research to establish a wise price, based on Comparables and perhaps even a home appraisal, if you so chose.

-- Ensure Great First Impressions: Ensuring great first impressions are intrinsic to selling your property!
+- Making a Bad First Impression: Ensuring great first impressions are intrinsic to selling your property!
 If a seller hasn’t taken time to declutter and clean, the sale could be lost at the door…prior to the prospective buyer entering.
 A home buyer will emotionally respond to your home, like it or not.
 If your property is unkept or hosting odd odors, buyers will be offended, perhaps progressing to the next property on their list, without considering yours.
 Take time to prepare your home.
 Invest in the preparation and profit from the sale:

 - Wash doors, steps, windows, railings, walkways